 After ten years or more in the landscape, desert spoon can start to take on a ragged, rather unattractive appearance, as well as grow quite large.

-When this happens, I recommend that they be removed and a new desert spoon planted in its place.
+When this happens, I recommend that they be removed and a new one planted in its place.

 Now, some of you may think that may seem wasteful, but I invite you to take another look at your landscape and the plants within it.

 Your outdoor space isn’t static and unchanging.
-Its appearance changes with the seasons, plants blooms at different times of year, trees extend the amount of shade they provide as they grow, and plants change in size.
+Its appearance changes with the seasons with plants blooming at different times.
+Trees gradually extend the amount of shade they provide and plants change in size.

 A newly planted garden doesn’t look the same through the years, it changes.